So you want to enter a new market?

 In order to enter a new market you will likely find that you need to translate existing documents for your new audiences.
 By doing so, you create a much closer relationship with prospective clients/consumers and increase your credibility.

-It can be all too tempting for companies to cut corners and use automated systems like Google translate, this isn't your school French homework - it didn’t fool anyone then and it doesn’t now.
+It can be all too tempting for companies to cut corners and use automated systems like Google translate, but this isn’t Year 9 French homework - it didn’t fool anyone then and it doesn’t now.
 Whilst digital offerings like this are being improved, nothing compares to the authenticity and accuracy of a real human translator.
 Not every word has a direct translation into your chosen language, or the same meaning, so it’s important to sculpt your text into something that makes sense and is as effective in every tongue.

 Cultural differences play a huge part in translating.
 It is a well-acknowledged fact that Americans for example, have a different sense of humour to the British – both speak the same language, but some things might not ‘translate’ from one audience to another.
 Some cultures expect formal address, such as Sir or Madam over more informal terms.
 This is why using a native translator is essential – they can pick up on phrases that might not have the same impact or meaning on a different consumer and highlight these to you to discuss an alternative.